wonich/apartment-rent-price-prediction-arount-Bulach/README.md

 ## Usage
 ### for use with steamlit
 Access the App on Steamlit: https://apartment-rent-price-prediction-arount-bulach-ereqtgclelgmmyjk.streamlit.app/

-### for local use
+### for local run (with API)
 #### Requirements

 - Python 3.x